So is this possible and who might benefit from this; if male-bodied people are now able to nurse a baby, and what might it mean for women?

-It is not clear whether the fluid being produced by the patient resembles breastmilk in terms of nutrition, antibodies and energy.
+It is also not clear whether the fluid being produced by the patient resembled breast milk in terms of nutrition, antibodies and energy.

 The report states that the patient was producing 8oz of fluid each day by the time the baby was due to be born, and this milk was given to the baby as the sole source of nutrition for the first six weeks until they began to give infant formula in addition because of concern about not being able to produce enough milk.
 It is unclear whether the daily volume was being supplemented by milk that had been previously harvested and stored, formula milk, or milk from the baby’s birth mother.